Exact Bayesian inference for discretely observed Markov Jump Processes using finite rate matrices: Introduction

-We describe the minimal and nearly minimal extended statespace algorithms, MESA and nMESA, inspired by the key novel idea in \cite{GHS17}.
+We describe the minimal extended statespace algorithm (MESA) and the nearly minimal extended statespace algorithm (nMESA), inspired by the key novel idea in \cite{GHS17}.
 These are fast and efficient algorithms for exact inference on Markov jump processes with infinite statespaces through exponentiation of finite-dimensional rate matrices.
 Essentially, a sequence of nested regions is defined, $\emptyset=\Region_0\subset \Region_1\subseteq \Region_2\subseteq\dots$, with $\lim_{r\rightarrow \infty}\Region_r=\mathcal{X}$, the statespace of the MJP.
-The statespace of the MCMC Markov chain is then extended to include $\rtil$, the smallest region that contains the MJP, and the corresponding extended posterior can be calculated using only finite rate matrices.
-In the examples we investigate we find that MESA and nMESA are anything from a factor of $3$ to several orders of magnitude more efficient than the most efficient particle MCMC algorithm.
+The statespace of the MCMC Markov chain is then extended to include $\rtil$, the index of the smallest region that contains the MJP, and the corresponding extended posterior can be calculated using only finite rate matrices.
+In the examples we investigate we find that MESA and nMESA are anything from a factor of three to several orders of magnitude more efficient than the most efficient particle MCMC algorithm.

 We conclude this section with three motivating examples of reaction networks; these three examples will be used to benchmark our algorithms, the algorithm of \cite{GHS17} and particle MCMC in Section \ref{sec.numcomp}.
 In Section \ref{sec.existing} we describe the algorithm of \cite{GHS17}, separating out the key idea of nested regions which is shared by our algorithms.
 Section \ref{sec.newalgos} describes MESA and nMESA themselves, and the article concludes in Section \ref{sec.discuss} with a discussion.